allenai/alexafsm/README.md

 ## Other Tools

-`alexafsm` supports validation, graph visualization, and printing of FSM.
+`alexafsm` supports validation, graph visualization, and printing of the FSM.

 ### Validation